Alto's Adventure: Reception

-The game received "universal acclaim", according to video game review score aggregator Metacritic.
+The game received "universal acclaim", according to video game review score aggregator website Metacritic.
 Reviewers had high praise for its art style and aesthetics but criticized its gameplay as unoriginal.
 Pocket Gamer awarded the game their Gold Award.

 The Verges Andrew Webster wrote that the game was a "supremely laid back" and "incredibly relaxing experience".
 He wrote that this "next great iPad game" was already one of his mobile favorites, and is set apart from others by its "style" and "achingly beautiful" mountain landscape.
 Webster found Alto's Adventure to be part art game and part "fun little time waster", and compared it to a combination of Sword & Sworcery and Tiny Wings.
 TouchArcades Jared Nelson likened its art style to Journey and its gameplay to Ski Safari.
 While he did not find the game challenging, he enjoyed the "incredible" visuals: "tons of tiny details", like the character animations and changes in lighting and weather, contributed.
 Nelson also characterized TouchArcade readers' impressions as "highly positive".

 Reviewers were impressed by the game's atmosphere.

 Eric Ford, also of TouchArcade, found the gameplay "basic" as well—"not much here that truly innovates within the genre"—but felt that the game was worth experiencing for its "excellent visual style and soundtrack".
 He, too, compared the gameplay to Ski Safari and wrote that while the game's power-ups, quest objectives, currency, and score were "pretty standard", the trick system was praiseworthy and gave even easy tricks a sense of "accomplishment".
 Ford was not enticed by the available upgrades and wrote that he played not for the upgrades but for the game's "whole look and feel" that was made to feel like more than a game with its "awesome", "mellow", and "soothing" soundtrack.
 Ford added that the game earned "its hype" from its "amazing art style and visual effects" rather than from its gameplay.
 He was impressed with how much the dynamic weather changed the feel of the game even while the gameplay went unchanged.
 Ford predicted that players would respond to Alto's Adventure either in appreciation of its "sheer amount of artistic integrity and nuanced visuals," or in disappointment by its similarity to previous endless runners.

 Harry Slater of Pocket Gamer thought the game was "pretty special" and "among the best on the App Store".
 He thought its "stunningly simple" gameplay to be a "compulsive and engaging experience" and "bloody good fun", though he found its core mechanics unoriginal.
 Eli Cymet of GameZebo said he wanted to live in the game's world and praised its "total, uncompromising dedication to the atmosphere" and how every choice felt "made to preserve experiential authenticity."